Acute respiratory distress syndrome (ARDS)

 - acute pancreatitis – a serious condition where the pancreas becomes inflamed over a short period of time

-You’re more at risk of ARDS if you have a history of smoking, long-term alcoholism or if you are very overweight or obese.
+You’re more at risk of ARDS if you have a history of smoking, heavy drinking, and if you are very overweight.

 ARDS can develop quickly.
-Symptoms of ARDS (and other, more common lung conditions) include:
+Symptoms of ARDS include:

 - severe shortness of breath

 You or someone else has severe breathing problems.